Our Getting On programme offers support for Doncaster families who are experiencing Adolescent to Parent Violence and Abuse (APVA)

 - stealing money or possessions from you, your family or friends

 - incurring debts that you are responsible for

 Our Getting On Programme is open to families living in Doncaster.
 Working with mums/ female carers and their children, aged 11 to 15 years.

 - How does the course work?

 The Getting On Programme consists of nine concurrent sessions with teens in one group and female parents/carers in another.
 The sessions are on the same day, at the same time and in the same venue.
 Sessions last roughly two hours.
 The content is mirrored in each group so both groups learn similar things at similar times.

 Each families progress is individual, one size does not fit all.
 The programme offers a range of tools and techniques and the opportunity to explore what works well for your family.
 The programme creates a safe space where facilitators are trained to understand the complex nature of the problem and support families to repair.

 One 13-year-old boy who attended the Getting On programme last year after being abusive towards his mother, said: I have changed my relationship with my Mum and with others, like teachers.
 I still need to work on my anger but I’m calmer now and I’ve got better with my sister.”

-A parent who completed the course said: “I would advise anyone who needed support to come on this programme, I am still in contact with the other parents, and we still support each other”
+“I would advise anyone who needed support to come on this programme, I am still in contact with the other parents, and we still support each other”